freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 780.1

-You can see everything in this `website` folder and it's descendant folders.
+You can see everything in this `website` folder and its descendant folders.
 Notice that they all start with `./` to represent this folder.
 You can see that your font moved to the `fonts` folder.
 Next, move the "lato" font to the `fonts` folder.

 #### HINTS